 If you decide to respool your fishing line, rather than putting the line in the house bin keep hold of it.
 There are recycling line bins located at fisheries and tackle shops throughout the country where you will be able to take the line to be recycled after the movement restrictions have passed.
 You can find your nearest bin by typing in your postcode on the ANLRS website.
 Alternatively, you can post it directly to ANLRS: ANLRS c/o Tools n Tackle, 11 Bridge Street, Newhaven BN9 9PH.

 If every angler collected 5 pieces of litter just once over the year, anglers alone could be responsible for removing some 15 million pieces of litter from the environment.
-So why not pledge to Take 5 and undertake a litter pick while out on your walk.
+So why not pledge to Take 5 and undertake a litter pick while out on your walk?

+Alternatively, why not organise a small clean up with up to five other individuals?
 We urge this should only be taken if it is safe to do so and you are able to do this while following the latest advice on our Angling Trust Covid-19 hub to keep you and others safe.
 As well as maintaining a safe distance between you and others, other key health and safety measures include: